lettucehack/pondscum/README.md

 # pondscum

 Author:Victor Gerth
-To comply with licensing mail 25 "pennies" (0.01 USD) coins minted prior to 1982 to:
+To comply with licensing mail 25 "pennies" (25 x 0.01 USD) coins minted prior to 1982 to:
 Victor Gerth, 7816 Sparrowgate Ave., Las Vegas NV, 89131. along with a stamped self addressed envelope, a white powdery substance, and an aluminium tube.